Oak Fork Campground

 PGE Parks Campground Information: (503) 464-8515

-Reservations Available Reservations are available from 2 days up to 6 months in advance of arrival date for most sites.
+Reservations Available Oak Fork Campground reservations are available from 2 days up to 6 months in advance of arrival date for most sites.
 Some sites are only available for reservations 2 weeks in advance of arrival date..

 Maximum vehicle length: 45 feet